 Jive Addiction also organises holidays for jive fans in the UK, including weekend breaks in Hemsby, Norfolk, and week-long holidays to the Canary Island of Fuerteventura.

-Although the great British ballerina Darcey Bussell sits on the judging panel on Strictly, sadly we don’t see contestants perform pirouettes or fouettés on the show.
+Although the great British ballerina Darcey Bussell sits on the judging panel on Strictly, sadly we don’t see contestants perform pirouettes or fouettés on the show of Strictly Come Dancing.
 Then again, with ballet it’s probably best to leave it to the professionals.
 Dancers from the Russian State Ballet and Opera House are visiting the UK this November, and Saga are offering ballet fans the chance to enjoy not one but two ballet classics – Swan Lake and The Nutcracker – in Llandudno, Wales.
 Talks prior to the performances are also included.

 Related: Experience a Saga ballet break.